 With the front-drive elliptical in place, the forward inclination of the user during the exercise regime is natural.

 Hence, the front located flywheel would provide a drive that is more useful for inclined trainers.

 Due to the front-heavy nature, the machine occupies a larger space and has intermediate linkages connected to the pedal’s drive.

 For center-drive elliptical machines, the friction and the loss in the intermediate parts reduce drastically.

 This means almost no noise or rusty movement and a smoother transition of the motion.

 In most designs, the single flywheel is replaced by two smaller ones on either side for each pedal.

-The rear-drive is more famous in the big gym outlets and it has higher diversity options.
+The rear-drive elliptical machines are more famous in the big gym outlets, and it has higher diversity options.